 Australian Poetry Slam Youth

 Australian Poetry Slam Youth, formerly known as The Rumble Youth Slam, is the largest youth poetry slam in Sydney.
-Held annually by Word Travels, the program involves workshops and slams throughout Sydney, culminating in an explosive finale at Sydney Writers' Festival.
+Held annually by Word Travels, the program involves workshops and slams throughout Sydney, culminating in the explosive finale at Sydney Writers' Festival.